 When the Excise Act of 1823 made it affordable to legally produce whisky, the many illicit distillers operating in and around Campbeltown seized their opportunity, with nine new distilleries launching in the first two years and many more following.
-This new industry benefited massively from the town’s proximity to a coal mine, just four miles away and the excellent natural harbour of Campbeltown Loch was a bustling trading post on the route between mainland Scotland and North America.
+This new industry benefited massively from the town’s proximity to a coal mine that stood just four miles away.
+The excellent natural harbour of Campbeltown Loch was also a bustling trading post on the route between mainland Scotland and North America.

-By the turn of the century however, problems had begun to emerge… The Pattison Crash hindered lending confidence in the wider industry and forced closures brought on by the outbreak of War in 1914 caused further damage.
+By the turn of the century, however, problems had begun to emerge.
+The Pattison Crash hindered lending confidence in the wider industry and the forced closures brought on by the outbreak of War in 1914 caused further damage.
 Then came Prohibition and the Great Depression, bringing distillers across the country to their knees.
 The final nail in the coffin of Campbeltown’s whisky industry came in 1923, when the local coal mine ran dry and closed down.
-By the onset of the 1930’s, only two distilleries remained in production.
+By the mid-1930s, only two distilleries remained in production.

 *Full disclosure: I was sent samples by the fine folks at the Lost Distillery Company in order that I might share my thoughts with you my readers.
 As always I will strive to give an honest and impartial view on the inherent quality of the spirit and the value for money it represents.